JanTkacSk/PSZabbix-7/README.md

 ```PowerShell
 Install-Module PSZabbix-7
 ```
-or
-Install module for the current user only - does not require admin rights:
+...or install module for the current user only - does not require admin rights:
 ```PowerShell
 Install-Module PSZabbix-7 -Scope CurrentUser
 ```
-or
-Install module for all users - requires admin rights:
+...or install module for all users - requires admin rights:
 ```PowerShell
 Install-PSResource PSZabbix-7 -Scope CurrentUser
 ```
-or
-Install module for the current user only - does not require admin rights:
+...or install module for the current user only - does not require admin rights:
 ```PowerShell
 Install-PSResource PSZabbix-7
 ```